 What Is Miliary Dermatitis?

-The general appearance of miliary dermatitis is discrete light brown crusts that can be present anywhere on your cat's skin – they can also be evenly distributed over their entire body.
-Cats will lick, bite, or scratch due to the fact that they are mild to intensely itchy – which only makes it worse.
+Cats can lick, bite, or scratch due to the fact that they are mild to intensely itchy — which only makes it worse.
 There are times when even touching your cat’s skin causes them to scratch, lick, bite, or twitch.

 More often than not, the lesions are easier to feel than see.
 You may notice your cat’s coat thinning over the affected areas.
 As the condition progresses and becomes more severe, infections can develop, resulting in pustules (pimple-like lesions).
 Resist the urge to pop them!